zio/zio/docs/datatypes/core/zio/zio.md

 import zio._

 val optionalValue: Option[Int] = ???

-val r1: ZIO[Any, Throwable, Int] =
+// If the optionalValue is not defined it fails with Throwable error type: val r1: ZIO[Any, Throwable, Int] = ZIO.getOrFail(optionalValue)
-  ZIO.getOrFail(optionalValue)

-val r2: IO[Unit, Int] =
+// If the optionalValue is not defined it fails with Unit error type: val r2: IO[Unit, Int] = ZIO.getOrFailUnit(optionalValue)
-  ZIO.getOrFailUnit(optionalValue)

-val r3: IO[NoSuchElementException, Int] =
+// If the optionalValue is not defined it fail with given error type: val r3: IO[NoSuchElementException, Int] = ZIO.getOrFailWith(new NoSuchElementException("None.get"))(optionalValue)
-  ZIO.getOrFailWith(new NoSuchElementException("None.get"))(optionalValue)
 ```